AdrianPricopie/Manual-Testing-Project-in-Jira/README.md

   - Retesting will be done after a bug is fixed.
   - If the site will shut down, we will execute full retesting.
   - The regression test will be executed when a problem is solved.
+  - Write test conditions(What?).
+  - Analyze the boundary conditions and limits for each functionality.
+For example, what happens when a customer record is at its data limit?.

 ### 2.6 Test closure